-As a result of Re-key, the Link attribute is set to point to the replacement key.
+As a result of Re-key, the Link attribute of the existing key is set to point to the replacement key and vice versa.

 An Offset MAY be used to indicate the difference between the Initialization Date and the Activation Date of the replacement key.
 If Offset is set and dates exist for the existing key, then the dates of the replacement key SHALL be set based on the dates of the existing key as follows: